mitjafelicijan/sharedb/readme.txt

 ## Installation
 --------------------------------------------------------------------------------

-ShareDB heavily relies on Sqlite3 so in order to install you must first install sqlite3 package from repository.
+sqlite-xmlrpc heavily relies on Sqlite3 so in order to install you must first install sqlite3 package from repository.

   $ sudo apt install sqlite3